w3bu1/hackaton_24_06_2024/README.md

 Because the theme of the hackathon was `Independence day`, all the projects requested had to be related to `Malagasy traditions and customs`.

-For our part, we decided to code a popular Malagasy game called `Fanorona`.
+For our part, we decided to code our popular Malagasy game called `Fanorona`.

 The game consists of ***two players***, opposing each other.

 ## Technologies

-The program is basically written in `C` and uses the `MinilibX` library as a graphical API.
+This program is basically written in `C` and uses the `MinilibX` library as a graphical API.
 It also utilizes a `Node.js` script for network communication.

 ### Strategy

 The game is played on a board of `3x3`, `5x5` or `9x5`.
 Represented as `[column]x[lines]`.

 It has two sides, composed of stones (or any items which can represent the pawns).
-The white and black pawns take alternate turns, starting with white in order to capture the opposing pieces.
+The `white` and `black` pawns take `alternate turns`, starting with white in order to capture the opposing pieces.

 ![fanorona](https://fanorona.jpg)